usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  proposed scoping requirements would result in the vast majority of movie theaters having to purchase expensive technology far in excess of what is needed or would be used, those movie theaters would likely avoid investing in new, superior technology as it becomes available.

- <p>Although commenters overwhelmingly disagreed with the
- Department's proposed approach to scoping, most did not suggest a formula for determining the number of captioning devices that should be required.
+Although commenters overwhelmingly disagreed with the Department's proposed approach to scoping, most did not suggest a formula for determining the number of captioning devices that should be required.
 Instead, they recommended that the number of required devices be based on one or more